TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- what if an image on disk gets deleted and an atlas is required to be regenerated?
 			- then stop displaying the cosmos and just be left with imgui
 			- we can check in main if the game world atlas exists
-	- for things that we guarantee validity of image ids (in sprites), just do always the call to at
 	- in stuff like gui however, we'll seriously need to check with mapped or nullptr

 - Creating new flavours